diagrid-labs/dapr-on-aks/README.md

     nodeapp   LoadBalancer   <INTERNAL_IP>   <EXTERNAL_IP>   80:31198/TCP   49m
     ```

-4. Verify the service is running:
+4. Verify the service is running using curl or a REST client:

     ```bash
     curl http://<EXTERNAL_IP>/ports